tonghuikang/notes/sutd-optimisation/README.md

 Start with the minimum spanning tree.
 Then do magic.

 Assumes **triangle inequality**.
 (Triangle inequality do not hold in real life, however.
-A direct path may be shorter than a detour.)
+A detour may be shorted than a direct path.)

 **Local search Algorithms (2-Opt)**